apache/infrastructure-website/content/pages/nexus101.md

 Title: Nexus 101

-_This page will hold information and tips to help users work with Nexus, and to answer the most frequently-asked questions_.
+_This page will hold information and tips to help users work with `repository.apache.org`, and to answer the most frequently-asked questions_.

-Nexus Repository OSS is an open-source repository that supports many artifact formats, including Docker, Java™, and npm.
-You can use Nexus to publish and retrieve versioned apps and their dependencies by using central repositories that are accessible from other environments.
+The ASF service `repository.apache.org` utilizes Sonatype Nexus Repository Manager to provide signed Java artifact staging and release to Maven Central (https://maven.apache.org/repository/) to ASF projects and committers.

+_links to existing resources_

+_frequently asked questions_